fortrabbit/help/docs/reducing-hosting-costs.md

 ## Review your Company plans

 Our Company plans are helping you to [collaborate](/collaboration).
 Review your Company team here.
 Do all members need to have access to your fortrabbit Apps.
 If not, remove them for now, you can invite them later on again.
 With a reduced team you might be able scale down the Company plan.
 [See more details about our Company plans](https://www.fortrabbit.com/company-plans).

+## Contact us

+We are here to help.
+Just <a class="type-bold" href="#asd" onclick="Intercom('showNewMessage', 'I would like to reduce my costs here.
+Can you help?
+Here is my situation: …')">ask us</a>.